jpatel55/gas-price-finder/README.md

 - Allows users to search by City & State or ZIP code.
 - Extracts the top 10 gas stations with the lowest prices.
 - Generates a professional PDF report including station details and Google Maps links.
-- Runs in headless mode for seamless automation.

 ## 🛠️ Technologies Used
 - Python 3